halfa/alambic/README.md

 Objectives
 ----------
-By order of importance (to be completed)

   - improve autocompletion
-  - provide a guide (En/Fr) for contributors
+  - provide a guide (in english and french) for contributors
-  - fix bad behavior when using Gnome's 'Dark theme'
+  - fix bad behaviors when using `Gnome's Dark theme` from tweaktools

 The Team
 --------
-*Alphabetical order*

   - Axel "ShadowsWalker" Caro
-  - Francçois "Tyzeppelin" Boschet
+  - François "Tyzeppelin" Boschet
   - Maximilien "halfa" Richer